handraqui/hello-world/README.md

 # hello-world
 My first repository, in order to learn how to use github

-a bit about yourself and myself and we
+a bit about yourself and myself and ourselves